iechor/docs/content/security/for-admins/roles-and-permissions.md

 description: >
   Use roles in your organization to control who has access to content, registry, and organization management permissions.
-keywords: members, teams, organization, company, roles, access, docker hub, admin console, security
+keywords: members, teams, organization, company, roles, access, iechor hub, admin console, security
 title: Roles and permissions
 aliases:
-- /docker-hub/roles-and-permissions/
+- /iechor-hub/roles-and-permissions/
 ---

 Organization and company owners can assign roles to individuals giving them different permissions in the organization.
 This section is for owners who want to learn about the defined roles and their permission scopes.